khangca1tex/go_leetcode/readme.md

-This repos contains all of my solution in leetcode
+This repos contains all of my solution in leetcode.